commercialhaskell/stack/doc/build_command.md

 ### The `stack build --file-watch` flag

-Set the flag to rebuild your project every time a file changes.
+Pass the flag to rebuild your project every time a file changes.
 By default it will take into account all files belonging to the targets you specify.
 See also the `--watch-all` flag.